Solutions for common emergencies

-- Rinse with warm water, eat a soft diet, and take acetaminophen (Tylenol) or ibuprofen (Advil) as directed on the bottle.
+Rinse with warm water, eat a soft diet, and take acetaminophen (Tylenol) or ibuprofen (Advil) as directed on the bottle.

-- Chewing on the sore teeth may be uncomfortable in the short term but feel better faster.
+Chewing on the sore teeth may be uncomfortable in the short term but feel better faster.

-- If pain persists for more than a few days, call our office.
+If pain persists for more than a few days, call our office.

+Occasionally, a glued bracket may come loose.
 Brackets are expensive so don’t throw it away.

 If it is completely loose, you can remove the loose bracket and save it in an envelope to bring to the office.

-If it’s still attached to the wire and it isn’t causing you any irritation then leave it where it is.
-But do call the office as soon as possible at (203) 883-4433 and schedule a time to come in so that we can re-glue the bracket in place.
+If it’s still attached to the wire and it isn’t causing you any irritation then leave it where it is and we will fix it when you arrive to the office

 If a wire is poking your gums or cheek, there are several things you can try until you can get to the office for an appointment.

-- First try a ball of wax on the wire that is causing the irritation.
+First try a ball of wax on the wire that is causing the irritation.

 You may also try using a nail clipper or cuticle cutter to cut the extra piece of wire that is sticking out.

-- Sometimes, a poking wire can be safely turned down so that it no longer causes discomfort.
+Sometimes, a poking wire can be safely turned down so that it no longer causes discomfort.
 To do this you use a pencil eraser, or some other smooth object, and tuck the offending wire back out of the way.

 Try to remember to avoid hard or sticky foods that may bend the wire or cause it to come out of the back brace.
 If this does happen, you can ask a friend or family member for some help.

 They can use a spoon to hold back your cheeks or tongue and a flashlight to see well.
 They may carefully use needle nose pliers or tweezers to put the wire back into the hole in the back brace.

-Please call the office as soon as possible at (203) 883-4433 to schedule an appointment in order to replace the wire.
+Please call the office as soon as possible at 203-324-6171 to schedule an appointment in order to replace the wire.